 The intake capacity for postgraduate (PG) education in engineering was a mere 30 students in 1947.
 Most students had to go abroad to obtain PG degrees.
-The intake capacity for postgraduate education in engineering was a mere 30 students in 1947.

 After about 200 years of foreign domination, India had obtained freedom in 1947 and it was keen to take its rightful place in the comity of nations.
 For this, the building of a sound industrial and economic base was essential.
 This could not be achieved without a greatly increased supply of manpower trained in the latest and best technologies available.
 Compared to the gigantic task ahead, the institutions for manpower training available were insignificant, both in quantity and quality.

 Even after the four recommended institutions had been set up, there would be need for many, many more.
 The kind of qualitative and quantitative jump that was required in the field of manpower training simply could not be met by upgrading the few technical institutes available.
 Nor could a country impatient for progress wait for a time-consuming survey of existing resources.

 The main recommendations of the Sarkar Committee (appointed in 1945 to suggest steps for the development of higher technical education in the country) were as follows:

 - Not less than four higher technical institutions, one in the north, one in the east, one in the south and one in the west will be necessary to satisfy the post-war requirements.

 - The one in the east should be set up in or near Calcutta at an early date.